 Check out the video below to hear about Cooperative Energy Futures' vision and the opening of their first solar garden on Shiloh Temple in North Minneapolis, summer 2018.

 Are you interested in joining a locally-owned cooperative solar garden?
 Renters, homeowners, small businesses and organizations, places of worship, and potential host locations are all part of this!
 Sign up below and let us know a little bit about what you're interested in!

 Short video about Cooperative Energy Futures' vision & opening of Shiloh Temple solar garden

-Cooperative Energy Futures' will build its second Minneapolis solar garden just south of its garden on Shiloh Temple, pictured here
+Cooperative Energy Futures' first solar garden on the roof of Shiloh Temple, pictured here